Fluency disorders, 3 creditsTalflytstörningar, 3 hp

 Examination can be carried out according to an earlier literature list during a period of one year after the date of a renewal of the literature list.
 Examination will be provided during a period of one year after a possible closing of the course.

-Course evaluation will be carried out according to the guidelines established by the Committee for Higher Education.
+Course evaluation will be carried out according to the guidelines established by the Board of Higher Education.